anushaihalapathirana/individualize_treatment_selection_t2d/README.md

     - `img`: Contains figures and visualizations generated during the analysis.
     - `output`: Includes the data generated throughout the analysis and modeling process.
 (Note: This folder is currently empty due to privacy agreements regarding data usage.)
 - `src/`: Contains code for training, evaluating, and analyzing the performance of machine learning models and SHAP explanations.
+- `notebooks/`: This directory contains Jupyter notebook versions of the Python scripts.
+The notebooks in this directory replicate the functionality of the corresponding `.py` files, except for the notebooks located in the `Other models/` directory.
+The `Other models/` directory contains notebooks that do not have corresponding `.py` files.

 ## Usage